 Cekindo can act as your local distributor and register the product under its name.
 Another option would be to set up a company in Indonesia and register the product under your own legal entity in Indonesia.

 Is it safe to register the product under a local distributor?

-Importing goods to Indonesia means that you have to choose an exclusive local distributor .
-It is very important to choose a reliable distributor because the local distributor will register the product under his company and become the product licence holder as well as the import licence holder.
+Yes and no. It is very important to choose a reliable distributor because he/she will register the product under their company and become the product licence holder as well as the import licence holder.
 It is difficult to change the local distributor in case you are not satisfied with the cooperation.
 Cekindo offers the possibility to register your product under their company name for it to become your trusted local distributor and allow you to have more sub-distributors.

 What if my product has been registered under a local distributor and we decide to transfer the license to our company or another distributor?

 You can transfer the license as long as your current local distributor agrees to change the product license holder.
 The procedure will be different for each product category.
 We can only recommend you to try to prevent these issues by setting cooperation with a trustworthy partner from the beginning.